Foundations of School Nursing Practice

 Director, BU SHIELD

-Boston University School of Medicine designates this enduring material 13.70 contact hours, none of which are eligible for pharmacology credit.
+Nursing Contact Hours: 12.00 contact hours, of which 0 are eligible for pharmacology credit.

 This material is copyrighted by the Massachusetts Department of Public Health (MDPH).
 MDPH grants permission for use of these materials for non-commercial educational use only, provided credit is given to the MDPH.
 Modification of content is permitted only with prior approval of the MDPH School Health Unit.